Reversal of Fortune (2005 film)

-Plot
+Reversal of Fortune is a 2005 American documentary film written by Robert DeMaio and directed by Wayne Powers.
+The film follows Ted Rodrigue, a homeless man from California who receives $100,000 cash (equivalent to $171,000 in 2026) from the filmmakers with no restrictions on how he spends the money.

-The documentary has its roots in a question that co-director and co-executive producer Wayne Powers had while being asked for some money by a homeless person: what would happen if I gave him a million dollars (later dropped to 100,000) and the free will to do what he wanted with it?
-Would it turn his life around?
-With enough money to get a home, car, license, would he get a job?
-He took the idea to Showtime, where he had written-directed-executive produced the limited series "Out of Order", and they said yes immediately.
-The only limits would be that the person chosen would have to pass a psychiatric evaluation and have a clean drug test.
-The production company PB&J Television produced the documentary.
-On her show, Oprah Winfrey called it "a fascinating social experiment".
+The documentary was inspired by an encounter Powers had with a homeless man, after which he wondered if a significant amount of money alone would turn the man's life around.
+He took the idea to Showtime, where he had written and directed the limited series Out of Order, and they agreed on the condition the chosen person passed both a psychiatric evaluation and a drug test.

+In 2006, Oprah Winfrey invited the filmmakers on her show, where she called it "a fascinating social experiment".

+Synopsis

-It begins with the introduction of Ted Rodrigue, a homeless man living under a bridge in California.
-He begins by describing an average day of "survival" for him, which consists of collecting cans and bottles for recycling in order to eat, buy cigarettes, and beer for the day.
-He informs the audience that an average day brings in about $25, while a good day might see as much as $35.
+Ted Rodrigue is a homeless man living under a bridge in California.
+He describes an average day of "survival" for him, which consists of collecting cans and bottles for recycling in order to buy food, cigarettes, and beer for the day.
+He estimates that an average day brings in about $25, while a good day might see as much as $35.
 Ted reflects on the better days of his life, when his mother (a former alcoholic) and sisters accepted him.
-He is shown placing a collect call to his mother, ultimately having the charges denied by his mother.
-Ted blames his homelessness and lack of family support on their prejudice against him for being homeless and an undesirable childhood.
-Ted describes his mother as a "bar whore" who often brought strange men home from the bar on the weekends and that at the age of 12, he was given his first beer by his mother at one of her many social gatherings.
+He places a collect call to his mother, but she declines the charges.
+Ted blames his lack of family support on their prejudice against him for being homeless and his difficult childhood.
+He describes his mother as a "bar whore" who often brought strange men home, and accuses her of giving him his first beer at the age of twelve.

-His ability to "do as he pleases" by not having to answer to any authority figures, keeps him on the streets.
-Ted informs the filmmakers that he takes a lot of pride in his bicycle and is shown washing it at a car wash, although it has been over three months since he had a "real" shower.
-Through his recycling, Ted has befriended an 18-year-old Latino male named Michael (Mike), who works at the recycling plant.
+Ted claims he stays on the streets because he can "do as he pleases" and does not have to answer to any authority figures.
+He takes a lot of pride in his bicycle, and is shown washing it at a car wash.
+Through his recycling, Ted has befriended an 18-year-old Latino man named Mike who works at the recycling plant.

-The film shows Ted doing his daily dumpster-dive, collecting cans for the day's food, cigarettes and beer, when he finds a briefcase amongst the rubbish.
-Ted stops to brush it off and opens it up slowly and finds that it is stuffed with cash.
+Ted is in the middle of his daily dumpster dive when he suddenly finds a briefcase full of cash amongst the rubbish.
 A note atop the money reads "What would a homeless person do if he were given $100,000?"
 Shocked and in tears, Ted comes to the realization that he is the recipient of a significant amount of money.